Why You Should Be Using A Toner

 Those Prone To Oiliness Will Benefit The Most

 “Toners are beneficial in any skincare routine – but they’re particularly effective at minimising oiliness and breakouts.
 They’re able to get down deep into the pores thanks to their thin consistency, so they efficiently get rid of grime and build-up while limiting sebum production and excess grease.
 Though they aren’t essential, I do advise using a toner if you wear make-up regularly.
 That way, you’re guaranteed to get rid of any leftover product and minimise the bacteria that gets left on your skin.” – Emma Wedgwood, skin expert & founder of Emma Wedgwood Aesthetics

 They Help Other Products Perform

-The older-generation toners tended to be extremely drying and quite unnecessary for most people.
-But they’ve recently undergone quite a few transformations, making them a great tool for preparing the skin’s receptivity to active ingredients within the rest of your regime.
-They’re also commonly used as a second treatment to specifically target your skincare concerns.
-For example, if you have acne-prone skin, you could look for a toner that controls oil, while anyone with sensitivity should look for formulas with lactic acid.
+“Older-generation toners tended to be extremely drying and quite unnecessary.
+But they’ve recently undergone a transformation, making them a great tool for preparing the skin for more active ingredients within the rest of your regime.
+They’re also commonly used as a second treatment to target different skincare concerns.
+For example, if you have acne-prone skin, look for a toner that controls oil, while anyone with sensitive skin should look for formulas containing lactic acid.” – Kate